 There is a risk that the agile data team will be forced to create a milestone based project plan before they have enough detail to create an accurate plan and then they will be forced to follow this plan as the gospel of what to do and when to do it.

-This is one of the biggest areas of value a Data Leader can add to enable their team to be successful (apart from embarking on the agile data way of working itself).
+This is one of the biggest areas of value an agile data leader can add to enable their team to be successful (apart from embarking on the agile data way of working itself).

-Funding is another area that needs to be managed by the Data Leader.
+Funding is another area that needs to be managed by the agile data leader.
 A lot of organisations fund their data and analytics capability via a never ending set of projects and initiatives.

 The ideal situation is for the agile data team to be fully funded as a permanently resourced team.
 As a result, their focus is solely on what value they should deliver next, not where the funding is coming from for them to do the work.
 But in a project funding oriented organisation this is not always possible.

-In these organisations, the Data Leader should spend time with the PMO and the stakeholders to forward book the project funding so that the team can be continuously funded and therefore consistently deliver.
+In these organisations, the agile data leader should spend time with the PMO and the stakeholders to forward book the project funding so that the team can be continuously funded and therefore consistently deliver.

 A portion of this funding should be held back to enable technical debt rework to be undertaken when required.
 Without this approach technical debt rework will not be possible, as no project would fund the rework.

 The funding estimates provided to the PMO should also be based on a waterfall style effort estimate, not estimates based on the agile data teams full velocity.
-This would give the Data Leader a buffer of funding required to cover any loss in velocity due to changing team availability that often results due to delays in receiving project sign-off, business case approval, etc.
+This would give the agile data leader a buffer of funding required to cover any loss in velocity due to changing team availability that often results due to delays in receiving project sign-off, business case approval, etc.

 These two funding buffers would also cover any gaps between projects where required, not to mention the overhead time required to manage and report within the project funding framework.

-The goal for the Data Leader should also be to get the organisation to move from this project funding to a fully funded agile data team model as the team proves their capability and value by delivering value consistently.
+The goal for the agile data leader should also be to get the organisation to move from this project funding to a fully funded agile data team model as the team proves their capability and value by delivering value consistently.
 As the Data Leader wears the pain of managing this project funding process, it also often provides a high level of motivation for them to make this change happen.

 I have the utmost respect for the people I have worked with who have invoked this journey knowing these risks are ahead.